Dr. Seuss: Later years

 After the war, Geisel and his wife moved to the La Jolla community of San Diego, California, where he returned to writing children's books.
 He published most of his books through Random House in North America and William Collins, Sons (later HarperCollins) internationally.
 He wrote many, including such favorites as If I Ran the Zoo (1950), Horton Hears a Who!
 (1955), If I Ran the Circus (1956), The Cat in the Hat (1957), How the Grinch Stole Christmas!
 (1957), and Green Eggs and Ham (1960).
 He received numerous awards throughout his career, but he won neither the Caldecott Medal nor the Newbery Medal.
 Three of his titles from this period were, however, chosen as Caldecott runners-up (now referred to as Caldecott Honor books): McElligot's Pool (1947), Bartholomew and the Oobleck (1949), and If I Ran the Zoo (1950).
 Dr. Seuss also wrote the musical and fantasy film The 5,000 Fingers of Dr. T., which was released in 1953.
 The movie was a critical and financial failure, and Geisel never attempted another feature film.
-During the 1950s, he also published a number of illustrated short stories, mostly in Redbook magazine.
-Some of these were later collected (in volumes such as The Sneetches and Other Stories) or reworked into independent books (If I Ran the Zoo).
-A number have never been reprinted since their original appearances.
+During the 1950s, he published numerous illustrated short stories, predominantly in Redbook magazine.
+Several of these were subsequently anthologized (e.g., The Sneetches and Other Stories) or adapted into books (e.g., If I Ran the Zoo), though a number have never been reprinted since their original appearances.

 In May 1954, Life published a report on illiteracy among school children which concluded that children were not learning to read because their books were boring.
 William Ellsworth Spaulding was the director of the education division at Houghton Mifflin (he later became its chairman), and he compiled a list of 348 words that he felt were important for first-graders to recognize.
 He asked Geisel to cut the list to 250 words and to write a book using only those words.
 Spaulding challenged Geisel to "bring back a book children can't put down".
 Nine months later, Geisel completed The Cat in the Hat, using 236 of the words given to him.
 It retained the drawing style, verse rhythms, and all the imaginative power of Geisel's earlier works but, because of its simplified vocabulary, it could be read by beginning readers.
 The Cat in the Hat and subsequent books written for young children achieved significant international success and they remain very popular today.
 For example, in 2009, Green Eggs and Ham sold 540,000 copies, The Cat in the Hat sold 452,000 copies, and One Fish, Two Fish, Red Fish, Blue Fish (1960) sold 409,000 copies—all outselling the majority of newly published children's books.